aws-samples/serverless-patterns/cdn-dash-sam/README.md

 ## How it works

-This pattern creates a Lambda function that scans the custom domain name and its API mappings in the region and creates custom metrics namespace in CloudWatch metrics for 200.
-4xx and 5xx errors.
+1. This pattern creates a Lambda function that scans the custom domain names and its API mappings in the region.
+2. The Lambda function then proceeds to fetch domain details from the access logs, if enabled on the APIs.
+In case the access logs are not enabled, the function creates the access logs for the APIs that are mapped to the custom domain name.
+3. Finally, the function proceeds to create custom metrics namespace in CloudWatch metrics for 200.
+4xx and 5xx errors for each API mapping.
 The metric data points get populated for the requests that comes in to the APIs/CDN post creation of the custom namespace.

 ## Testing

-1. Once the setup/stack is deployed, users have to manually trigger the Lambda function that gets created in order to create the custom namespace.
+1. Once the setup/stack is deployed, users have to manually trigger the Lambda function that gets created in order create the custom namespace.
 2. Auto-trigger of Lambda function is not added by design to avoid unintended executions/pricing, as the number of API mappings and CDNs vary across users' accounts.
+Lambda also enables access logs on all API mappings of the custom domain names.
 3. The eventbridge rule then monitors for changes in the custom domain name configurations based on which the Lambda function will be triggered to add additional metrics to the custom namespace accordingly.

 ## Cleanup